JellyfishJelly13/BSMS-Web/README.md

 ## Deployment Infrastructure

 The platform utilizes Vercel for automated deployment and continuous integration.
-The connection to the Firebase Realtime Database instance (such as the `bsms-rooms-default-rtdb` project) is initialized using securely stored Environment Variables configured directly within the Vercel project settings:
+The connection to the Firebase Realtime Database instance is initialized using securely stored Environment Variables configured directly within the Vercel project settings:

 * `FIREBASE_PROJECT_ID`
 * `FIREBASE_CLIENT_EMAIL`